ilkergonenc/ilkergonenc/README.md

 ### Hi there 👋

-⚡my new next notion personal portfolio is coming up soon...

 <!--
 **ilkergonenc/ilkergonenc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.